Internal Bousfield Localizations: Construction

 The internal Hom of $\DCop$ is formally defined as follows: an element $\alpha \in \HomDCop(F \otimes G, H)$ is defined pointwise: for $x \in \cC$, $\alpha(x): Fx \otimes Gx \rarr Hx$ in $\cD_0$.
 Now: \beq \HomD(Fx \otimes Gx, Hx) \cong \HomD(Fx, \uHomD(Gx, Hx)) \nonumber \eeq so $\alpha(x)$ would correspond to some $\beta(x) \in \HomD(Fx, \uHomD(Gx, Hx))$.
 Letting \beq \uHomD(Gx,Hx) = \uHomDCop(G,H)(x) \eeq we have $\uHomDCop(G,H) \in \DCop$, and with this notation: \beq \HomDCop(F \otimes G, H) \cong \HomDCop(F, \uHomDCop(G, H)) \nonumber \eeq This can be formalized using the language of ends (\cite{McL}).
 It suffices to write, still using the identification \eqref{daguer}:

 We can make this more precise.
 From now on, we will assume that $(\cD_0, \otimes)$ is also symmetric.
-Following \cite{GK}, and working in full generality for later purposes, consider $\cM$ a closed symmetric monoidal category, which will be $\cD_0$ for us.
+Following \cite{GK}, and working in full generality for later purposes, consider $\cM$ a closed symmetric monoidal category (i.e. it has an internal Hom), which presently is $\cD_0$ for us.
 An $\cM$-module structure on a category $\cC$ is given by an action:

 This action is closed if we have two functors:

 and:

 in such a manner that we have, for all $K \in \cM$, $X,Y \in \cC$, the following natural isomorphisms: \beq \Hom_{\cC}(X \otimes K, Y) \cong \HomM(K, \map_{\cC}(X,Y)) \cong \Hom_{\cC}(X, Y^K) \nonumber \eeq Now consider the following functor, where $I$ is an indexing set: